2020 Refresher - Breast

-The activity is designed to meet the interests of radiation oncologists, radiation oncology residents, radiation therapists, and radiation dosimetrists.
+The activity is designed to meet the interests of radiation oncologists, physicists, nurses, radiation therapists, radiation dosimetrists and radiation oncology residents.

-Shannon MacDonald, MD is employed by Massachusetts General Hospital and has no financial relationships with a commercial interest.
+Julia White, MD, FASTRO is employed by Ohio State University and has no financial relationships with a commercial interest.

 The person(s) above served as the developer(s) of this activity.
 Additionally, the Education and CME/MOC Committees had control over the content of this activity.

 The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council of Continuing Medical Education to provide continuing education to physicians.